“No-one passes through,” declares the fisherman propping up the bar, before adding, “people only come to Deal for a purpose.”

 Wander round the rarefied streets of the conservation area centred around Middle Street, making sure you don’t miss the winding Brewer Street, and charming Portobello Court, before heading to the old high street for an intriguing selection of vintage and lifestyle shops.

 Try the recently expanded Hoxton Store (142 High St) for interiors, the very rummageable two-floor Petit Brocante (154 High St) and cavernous Mileage (156 High St, pictured), with its maze of rooms, accompanying tea shop and well-thumbed piles of World Of Interiors magazines.
-And don’t miss luxury fabrics and soft furnishings at 17 Patterns (95 Beach St), and the calm spaces of the newly relocated Will & Yates gallery and homestore up on Beach Street (No.95) behind the Royal Hotel.
+And don’t miss luxury fabrics and soft furnishings at 17 Patterns (95 Beach St), and the calm spaces of the newly relocated Will & Yates gallery and homestore (104 High St).

-A five-minute stroll away is Smugglers Records (9 King St), the place for both old and new vinyl – with handy craft beer (check the very well-stocked fridges) and coffee bar on site.
+A five-minute stroll away is Smugglers Records (9 King St), the place for both old and new vinyl – with handy craft beer bar (check the very well-stocked fridges) and coffee and tea.
 They have a regular schedule of live appearances, signings and events too, such as Vic Reeves’ recent live draw (see above).
 Just across the way is excellent new menswear shop J. Cosmo (65 High St), which mixes well-curated pieces with unique gifts and books (the pinball machine is fun, too).

 If you’re self-catering, the local produce is unbeatable: there’s Jenkin’s fishmongers (118 High St), the Black Pig (4 St Georges Passage), the Meat’In Place (Queen St) and Rooks butchers (77-81 High St), Le Pinardier for wine (102 High St), and excellent French cheeses at No Name (110 High St).
 We also rate Kentish produce specialist Filbert’s (87b High St) for the best sourdough in town (from Folkestone’s Docker bakery).
 There are also two greengrocers, and all the usual shops you would expect on a busy high street, including the handy Deal Bookshop (52 High St).

 One weekly happening you can’t miss is the Saturday market, an essential stop for bric-a-brac, books, second-hand furniture, swathes of quality Kentish fruit and veg, meats, sauces and flowers – not to mention people-watching.